nodejs/board/DIRECTOR_HANDBOOK.md

 # Node.js Foundation<br>Board of Directors Handbook

 Although the Node.js Foundation is a not-for-profit membership organization rather than a corporation owned by stockholders, the same legal rules and obligations apply to its Board of Directors as is the case with a publicly or privately held stock corporation.
-Thus, while a member of the Board may have been nominated or even appointed by the Director’s employer as an exercise of a membership right, such a director must be mindful of a Director’s obligations under standing law and the Foundation's Certificate of Incorporation and By-laws.
+Thus, while a member of the Board may have been nominated or even appointed by the Director’s employer as an exercise of a membership right, such a director must be mindful of a Director’s obligations under standing law and the Foundation's Certificate of Incorporation and By-Laws.
 The purpose of this document is to acquaint new and existing Directors of these obligations.

 It is the express policy of the Foundation to require that all its activities be conducted strictly in accordance with federal and state laws.
 It is extremely important that all members of the Board of Directors be aware of the legal and ethical standards to which you are held and the types of activities to avoid in order to fulfill your duties as directors properly, as well as to avoid liability.